 Spring is almost here!
 Let’s celebrate the occasion by making glittered crepe paper flowers.
-For this project I have put each flower into a German candle clip.
-I’ve collected candle clips for years but, I have never been brave enough to put lit candles into my Christmas tree.
+For this project, I have put each flower into a German candle clip.
+I’ve collected candle clips for years but, I have never been brave enough to put lit candles on my Christmas tree.
 So, I have created an alternative use for them!
 My inspiration for this project is the enchanted garden from Shakespeare’s- A Midsummer’s Nights Dream.

 This is not a sponsored post & I will not receive a commission if you purchase anything from the following list.